tonethar/IGME-330-Fall-2021/projects/p1-tips.md

 ### I-D. `favorites.js`

 - **favorites.js**
-  - contains your main app functionality
+  - contains your favorites page functionality
   - is linked to from **favorites.html**

 ```html